ashlinrichardson/hourglass/README.md

 # Hourglass
 <img src="hourglass.png" width="250">

-An accessible investigative tool for decision support, developed in collaboration with the Michael Smith Foundation for Health Research (MSFHR), the Vancouver Island Health Authority (VIHA) and the University of Victoria (UVIC)
+An accessible, investigative decision-support tool developed in collaboration with the Michael Smith Foundation for Health Research (MSFHR), the Vancouver Island Health Authority (VIHA) and the University of Victoria (UVIC)

 ### Mission
 Hourglass aims to: